smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

 ## Lab summary

-In this hands-on lab, you setup and configured a number of different Hybrid Identity scenarios.
+In this hands-on lab, you setup and configured a number of different hybrid identity scenarios.
 The scenarios involved an Active Directory single-domain forest named contoso.local, which in this lab environment, consisted (for simplicity reasons) of a single domain controller named DC1 and a single domain member server named APP1.
 You explored Azure AD-related capabilities that allowed you to integrate Active Directory with Azure Active Directory, optimized hybrid authentication and authorization, and provided secure access to on-premises resources from Internet for both organizational users and users who are members of partner organizations.

 ## After the hands-on lab